danielsaidi/website_danielsaidi/_posts/2010/2010-02-16-a-star-implementation-for-xna.md

 ---
 title:	"A* implementation for XNA"
 date:	2010-02-16 12:00:00 +0100
-tags: 	xna a* game-dev
+tags: 	xna game-development c# .net
 ---

 I have recently been playing around with the XNA framework to get a grasp at how to develop games for the XBOX 360.
-It is great fun, but quite different from the kind of development that I usually do.

-I now have a working game engine stub, with an object model that grows and grows and feels quite nice.
-I can generate missions from image/text file tuples, where the image determines the mission's board and the text file describes the mission, items on the board, goals etc.
+It is great fun, but quite different from the development I usually do.
+So far, I have a game engine foundation, which lets me create generate missions from image/text file tuples, where the image determines the mission's board and the text file describes the mission, emenies, goals etc.

 This setup makes it easy to quickly develop a large amount of missions, that can be divided into multiple campaigns.
-By making the base model solid, new missions will be content management than programming.
+By making the base model solid, new missions will be more like content management than programming.

 When my game engine imports a mission map image, it generates a grid of walkable and unwalkable tiles, of which the board consists.
 I will write more about these